dcampbell24/hnefatafl/website/src/ai.md

 By default this runs basic AI with a search depth of 4.
 The AI seems pretty weak if you go below 4.
 You can increase the depth, but the AI may run very slowly.

+Be warned that by default this runs in parallel using all available CPUs.
+If you only want to use one CPU, you can pass `--sequential`.